hummingbot/hummingbot-site/docs/installation/multiple-bots.md

 ./compile
 ```

-## Keep bots running in the background
+## Keeping bots running in the background

 ### Docker